 Borth also provided the scenery for episodes of 's Y Gwyll, which sort of means dusk and has its roots in gloaming.
 Broadcast inexplicably as on BBC Wales, the bilingual cast doubled up on the dialogue.

-A little like a Welsh , this Cymraeg-noir has a troubled cop living in a caravan on a cliff with each pair of episodes just a little too procedural.
+A little like a Welsh , this Cymraeg-noir has a troubled cop living in a caravan on a cliff with each pair of episodes just a little too procedural for this pair.

 This was once a popular seaside resort but the old-skool attractions are largely confined to the pier and the beach is best described as, erm, serviceable.